Shawn Loiseau

-Shawn Loiseau (/loʊˈiːsoʊ/ loh-EE-soh; born October 10, 1989) is an American football linebacker for the Massachusetts Pirates of the National Arena League (NAL).
+Shawn Loiseau (/loʊˈiːsoʊ/ loh-EE-soh; born October 10, 1989) is an American professional football linebacker for the Massachusetts Pirates of the National Arena League (NAL).
 He is one of the most decorated student-athletes in Merrimack College history, and became the first Merrimack Warrior ever to sign an NFL deal.

-Early years
+Early life

 A native of Shrewsbury, Massachusetts, Loiseau attended Shrewsbury High School, where he set team record with 136 tackles as a senior in 2007.
-He was named Massachusetts Defensive Player of the Year and helped his team to a state championship, but was ignored by Division I schools because of an assault and battery conviction in his junior year after he beat a kid into a vegetable with a pipe.
+He was named Massachusetts Defensive Player of the Year and helped his team to a Central Massachusetts Division 1A championship, but was ignored by Division I schools because of an assault and battery conviction in his junior year after he slammed a kid to the ground.

 He played college football at Merrimack College.
 Loiseau finished his career with 382 tackles, including 377 in his final three seasons, ranking him first all-time in school history.
 He broke the school record for tackles in a season with 133 in 2010 and was named 2nd team All-American.
 Loiseau was twice named Northeast-10 Conference Defensive Player of the Year, marking the first time a Merrimack player earned that award on two occasions.

 Professional career

-2012 NFL Draft
+2012 NFL draft

-Projected as a seventh-round selection, Loiseau was listed as the No. 9 inside linebacker available in the 2012 NFL Draft.
+Projected as a seventh-round selection, Loiseau was listed as the No. 9 inside linebacker available in the 2012 NFL draft.
 Sports Illustrated described him as a "tough-run defending linebacker who is best in the box", who, however, "struggles at playing football."

 Houston Texans

-Loiseau was signed by the Houston Texans on May 14, 2012, after going undrafted in the 2012 NFL Draft.
+Loiseau was signed by the Houston Texans on May 14, 2012, after going undrafted in the 2012 NFL draft.
 The Texans released Loiseau on September 1, 2012.